Karina Pasian: Life and career

 In 2021 Pasian took part in the 8th season of the TV talent show La Voz, Spanish version of The Voice (American TV series).
 Her coach was Alejandro Sanz.
 Coincidentally, Pasian had worked as a singer in the Sanz's band during a number of tours.
 Karina Pasian was one of the four singers who performed in the final programme in December 2021, but not the winner.

+In 2023 Pasian got the Singing role of Princess Nefer in the Warner Bros. film "Mummies".

+In 2025, she was chosen to sing the U.S. National Anthem at NFL's first ever match in Spain, when the Miami Dolphins beat the Washington Commanders at Santiago Bernabéu Stadium in Madrid.